TritonDataCenter/smartos-docs/docs/smartos-technical-faqs.md

 There are [eait-images](http://imgapi.uqcloud.net/builds) with AMD KVM support.

-## If I use a USB Key to boot, how can I upgrade SmartOS safely lat er?
+## If I use a USB Key to boot, how can I upgrade SmartOS safely later?

 The USB key is just a FAT32 filesystem with grub installed on it.
 It's a simple delivery mechanism to get the kernel & boot archive in to memory,